karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ![Green box moving 400 pixels in 1 second](/odinraylib2/400_pixels.gif)

 Anyways, if you wait a full second, then the main loop will have run many times, and each frame it checks how long the previous frame took.
-So subtracting `400*rl.GetFrameTime()` from `player_pos.x` each lap of the main loop will make our green box move 400 pixels to the left, but in many tiny increments.
-If that doesn't make sense, then think of it like this: If your game would suddenly get _terrible_ frame rate and only draw 2 frames per scond, then `rl.GetFrameTime()` would report 0.5 s per frame.
+So subtracting `400*rl.GetFrameTime()` from `player_pos.x` each lap of the main loop will, if you hold the arrow for 1 second, make our green box move 400 pixels to the left, but in many tiny increments.
+If that doesn't make sense, then think of it like this: If your game would suddenly get _terrible_ frame rate and only draw 2 frames per second, then `rl.GetFrameTime()` would report 0.5 s per frame.
 So the first frame the box would move `400*0.5=200` pixels and then 200 pixels more the next frame, totalling 400 pixels in one second.

 As for the second if statement: